Anderson Island Park & Recreation District

 The Anderson Island Park & Recreation District will require an agreement to indemnify the District against all loss or damages arising from or out of a special use permit or contract.
 As a condition of special use, the District may also require a surety bond or liability insurance with the District named as an additional insured party.

-To be considered, a request for park special use must be submitted in writing to the Anderson Island Park & Recreation District Board of Commissioners at 11407 Old Brolin Place, Anderson Island, WA 98303, no less than 45 calendar days prior to the beginning date of the planned event or activity.
+To be considered, a request for park special use must be submitted in writing to the Anderson Island Park & Recreation District Board of Commissioners at 11408 Guthrie Rd, Suite B, Anderson Island, WA 98303, no less than 45 calendar days prior to the beginning date of the planned event or activity.

 The Anderson Island Park & Recreation District is a duly formed and authorized municipal corporation as defined in RCW 36.69.130.
 The District has the power to, among other things, make and enforce rules and regulations governing the use of property, facilities or equipment and the conduct of persons thereon, and to make or establish charges, fees, rates, rentals and the like for the use of facilities (including recreational facilities) or for participation.